 I was preaching at a church a while ago and I got chatting to a man who told me he was a creationist and interested in the subject.
 I was pleased to hear that as I am a creationist too.
 He then went on to talk about how he was increasingly attracted to the geocentric view.
 I clarified with him what he meant by that - rather nervous by now - and he was suggesting that in fact the sun goes round the earth!

-The book also explained why some are so keen to accept conspiracy theories about why the space mission never really happened.
+The book also explained why some are so keen to accept conspiracy theories about why the moon landings never really happened.

 As for my geocentric friend (geocentrism being an allied issue here - she says that 55% of Americans have no grasp of the solar sytem idea) I can see more clearly now why he might wrongly be draw in that direction.